intel/virtual-storage-manager/README.md

 Installation & Usage
 --------------------

-Please refer to INSTALL.md to know how to install VSM, and [wiki page](https://github.com/01org/virtual-storage-manager/wiki/Getting-Started-with-VSM) to know how to get started.
+Please refer to INSTALL.md or INSTALL.pdf to know how to install VSM, and [wiki page](https://github.com/01org/virtual-storage-manager/wiki/Getting-Started-with-VSM) to know how to get started.

 Contributing
 ------------